Cimarron Turnpike

 The Cimarron Turnpike is a controlled-access toll road in north-central Oklahoma.
 The route travels 67 mi, from an interchange with Interstate 35 (I-35) north of Perry, to Westport, just west of Tulsa.
 The route also consists of a 7.2 mi spur which runs from the mainline southwest to an interchange with U.S. Route 177 (US 177) north of Stillwater.

 The entirety of the Cimarron Turnpike is concurrent with US 412 except for the Stillwater spur.
-At either end of the Turnpike, US-412 begins (or ends, depending on direction) a concurrency with US-64.
+At either end of the Turnpike, US 412 begins (or ends, depending on direction) a concurrency with US 64.

 The Cimarron Turnpike opened to traffic in 1975.
 The US 412 designation was applied to the Cimarron Turnpike in 1988.

 Route description

-The Cimarron Turnpike, carrying US-412, passes through Noble, Payne, and Pawnee Counties.
+The Cimarron Turnpike, carrying US 412, passes through Noble, Payne and Pawnee Counties.
 The highway heads east from I-35 to its first interchange, Exit 2, which has limited access.
-There is no eastbound exit ramp to Oklahoma US-77.
-The first mainline toll plaza is just west of Exit 15, a cloverleaf interchange with no straight-line ramps (forcing all traffic getting on or off to pass through the toll plaza) connecting the turnpike to US-177.
-East of the US-177 interchange, the highway curves to the south, crossing Black Bear Creek.
-US-412 then meets US-64 once again, interchanging with it at Exit 23 east of Morrison.
-The turnpike then turns back east, with a spur route (accessible only from the westbound turnpike) branching off to the southwest toward Stillwater.
+There is no eastbound exit ramp to US 77, only an on ramp.
+Westbound, there is only an off ramp to US 77.
+The first mainline toll plaza is just west of Exit 15, a cloverleaf interchange with no straight-line ramps (forcing all traffic getting on or off to pass through the toll gantry) connecting the turnpike to US 177.
+East of the US 177 interchange, the highway curves to the south, crossing Black Bear Creek.
+US 412 then meets US 64 once again, interchanging with it at Exit 23 east of Morrison.
+The turnpike then turns back east with a spur route (accessible only from the westbound turnpike) branching off to the southwest toward Stillwater.
 The Lone Chimney service plaza, a twenty-four-hour concession area, is located in the median of the turnpike east of the interchange with the spur.

 South of Pawnee lies an interchange (Exit 37) with SH-18.
 Just south of Hallett, a second mainline toll plaza sits just west of the SH-99 interchange; again, this interchange is a cloverleaf interchange with only loop ramps.
 The turnpike's final exit is Exit 60, a partial interchange with SH-48 southeast of Cleveland.
-The missing movements are provided by US-64, the northern terminus of SH-48, which merges with US-412 as the Cimarron Turnpike ends.
+The missing movements are provided by US 64, the northern terminus of SH-48, which merges with US 412 as the Cimarron Turnpike ends.
 The two routes continue east as the Keystone Expressway, a freeway that connects the turnpike to downtown Tulsa.